Proyecto-XCS-21-22/xcs-environment-project/README.md

 After building and deploying your project, this JSF aplication will be available at URI  `http://localhost:8080/[project_name]` (use `web-0.0.1-SNAPSHOT` as project name in `bob-esi-solutions` project).

-ADDITIONAL TEST: Add an `Operation` class and a `List<Operation> operations` attribute to `TestController` in order to show a record of the performed operations.
+*Additional test*: add an `Operation` class and a `List<Operation> operations` attribute to `TestController` in order to show a record of the performed operations.

 ### Task 1
 Build a very simple JSF view to provide a basic `User` search interface.

 1. Query you service layer using the `String` provided by the user in the search Text Field.
-2. Retrieve and show the list of mathing `Users`.
+2. Retrieve and show the list of mating `Users`.
-3. Once the user selects one of the mathing `Users`, show `User` profile information and the list of `Posts` writen by that `User`
+3. Once the user selects one of the mathing `Users`, show `User` profile information and the list of `Posts` written by that `User`.

 Steps:

-* Sketch your view(s) and identify which attributes much  be included in your "backing bean"
+* Sketch your view(s) and identify which attributes much  be included in your "backing bean".
 * Create your "backing bean" and inject (with `@EJB` or `@Inject`) the EJB components from your Service Layer to deal with `User` search and with `Post` retrieval.

-  * **Note:** Maybe you will need to add new methods to `UserEJB` and `PostEJB` in order to support those funcitonalities
+  * *Note*: maybe you will need to add new methods to `UserEJB` and `PostEJB` in order to support those functionalities.

-* Design you `xhtml` JSF view(s) using standard JSF components and simple interaction (no `<f:ajax>` interaction)
+* Design you `xhtml` JSF view(s) using standard JSF components and simple interaction (no `<f:ajax>` interaction).

 ### Task 2
 Improve the previous JSF view(s):

-1. Employ Primefaces or Bootfaces components instead of standard ones
+1. Employ Primefaces or Bootfaces components instead of standard ones.

-  **Note:** Add Primefaces or Bootfaces dependences to your web project `pom.xml`
+  *Note*: add Primefaces or Bootfaces dependences to your web project `pom.xml`
 ```xml
 <dependency>
   <groupId>org.primefaces</groupId>